Crotalus oreganus: Common names

 Efforts to standardize the common names of North American reptiles and amphibians began as early as 1956, and the name "Northern Pacific Rattlesnake" was applied to Crotalus viridis oreganus with wide acceptance.
 Following subsequent taxonomic changes, and depending on various taxonomic arrangements, the names "Northern Pacific Rattlesnake" or "Western Rattlesnake" have been applied with high levels of consistency and acceptance (largely depending on which arrangement, and recognition of subspecies if any, in the Crotalus viridis complex are followed), although occasionally appearing in slight variations, e.g. north Pacific rattlesnake.
 In addition, C. oreganus can be referred to as “California rattlesnake, Great Basin rattlesnake, Missouri rattlesnake, Oregon rattlesnake, black rattlesnake, black diamond rattlesnake, black snake, confluent rattlesnake, Hallowell’s rattlesnake, southern rattlesnake, western black rattlesnake, and western rattler.

+Subspecies

+Crotalus oreganus has 6 recognized subspecies: